What are your hours of operation?

 - A comfort item

 Teachers will bring all items into the classrooms in the mornings as they are dropped off.
 We ask that all toys stay at home.
 This keeps the children from being distracted and taking the attention away from learning.
 We also ask that clothing and accessories not contain marketing symbols such as, Disney and Nickelodeon.
 In a school driven by discovery it is important to give the children a fresh canvas to paint on.

 Each year in August we will ask that parents update their student’s records prior to September 1st.
 These updates will include an updated profiles sheet, general permission forms, re-enrollment in school lunch programs, and an updated copy of the student’s immunization records.
 The $200 annual materials fee is also

 There are great pictures of your school.
 Are those real students?

-Plaza Montessori has partnered with Sandi Rose Photography to help us capture snapshots of a day in the life with our students.
-These images may be posted to Willow Montessori Facebook page, as well as a private website page, which is locked with a passcode and only accessible by Plaza Montessori parents and staff.
+Willow Montessori has partnered with Sandi Rose Photography to help us capture snapshots of a day in the life with our students.
+These images may be posted to Willow Montessori Facebook page, as well as a private website page, which is locked with a passcode and only accessible by Willow Montessori parents and staff.
 A consent form has been provided.
 If you do not wish for your child to be photographed, please stop by the office to make sure your student is listed accordingly.